renaissance-publishing/renaissance/content/chapters/23-races.md

 The carts varied; the humblest is essentially a discarded human wagon with bunks hung from boards running along the sides as walls, while the most expensive are large, wood-sided structures whose internal spaces are divided into floors and rooms (though small even by the standards of Halflings).
 Some are even designed to be opened up, becoming small shops once set up.

-In general, a Halfling Wagon can comfortably accomodate up to four halflings, and provide work space enough to carry and use (when stopped and set-up) a Shop.
+In general, a Halfling Wagon can comfortably accommodate up to four halflings, and provide work space enough to carry and use (when stopped and set-up) a Shop.
 Halflings Wagons are neither light nor fast; the are two-axled, and are most often pulled by two horses.

 ### Herders